What do I need to do to employ an apprentice?

 Select your apprentice

-And make an apprenticeship agreement with them.
-We interview many hundreds of candidates per year and can assist you in this process
+We can help with the interviewing and support you in choosing the right apprentice for you and your business.
+We interview many hundreds of candidates per year and can assist and advise you in this process

 What range of work do I need to offer an apprentice?

-All this means is that we ensure that there is sufficient opportunity for the apprentice to tackle the different aspects of their chosen trade over the length of the apprenticeship.
-If there is a specific area where this may be a challenge we can help arrange time for a learner to complete these units with another employer.
+This means we can ensure that there is sufficient opportunity for the apprentice to tackle the different aspects of their chosen trade over the length of their apprenticeship.
+If there is a specific area where this may be a challenge, then we can organise for a learner to complete these with another employer.

 What's in it for me?